 How Does Ginger Oil Work?

-Ginger oil is composed of 90 percent sesquiterpenes, which are responsible for its anti-inflammatory, antibacterial, and other healing properties.16 When applied topically or inhaled, it has a warming and energizing effect.
+Ginger oil is mostly composed of sesquiterpenes and monoterpenes, which are responsible for its anti-inflammatory, antibacterial and other healing properties.28 When applied topically or inhaled, it has a warming and energizing effect.
 Ginger oil can also be ingested, but I advise doing this under the supervision of a qualified health physician.

 Is Ginger Oil Safe?

 As long as it's not used in very strong concentrations, ginger oil is generally safe, as it is non-toxic and non-irritating.
 If you have sensitive skin, please do a skin patch test before using ginger oil (or any essential oil, for that matter) to see if you have any allergic reactions to it.

 You should also consider diluting ginger oil in a carrier oil like olive or coconut oil.
-It also blends well with citrusy and spicy essential oils like neroli, frankincense, bergamot, ylang-ylang, rose, and sandalwood.17
+It also blends well with citrusy and spicy essential oils like neroli, frankincense, bergamot, bois de rose and sandalwood.29 Ginger oil may cause allergic reactions and lead to photosensitivity, so avoid applying it on skin areas that will be exposed to the sun within 24 hours after application.30 Do a skin patch test before using this oil.

-Ginger oil may be phototoxic,18 so avoid applying it on skin areas that will be exposed to the sun within 24 hours after application.
-I also advise pregnant women and nursing moms to use ginger oil with caution, even though it has been deemed useful for morning sickness.
+For pregnant women and nursing mothers, ginger oil should be used with caution, even though it has been deemed useful for morning sickness.
 Consult your healthcare provider before use.
 Avoid administering this oil to very young children as well.

 Side Effects of Ginger Oil

 If you have any sensitivity to ginger root, do not use ginger oil at all.
 If you are taking any type of medication, consult your physician first if it is safe to use or ingest ginger oil.